Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 Betterment Overview

-Betterment has been around since 2010 and is widely considered the original consumer robo-advisor — and look, that reputation is mostly deserved.
-It's built around goal-based investing: you set a goal (retirement, home purchase, emergency fund), and it constructs and manages a diversified ETF portfolio accordingly.
-It rebalances automatically, handles tax-loss harvesting on all accounts, and does a genuinely competent job of keeping your allocation on track.
+Betterment launched in 2010 and is widely considered the original consumer robo-advisor — and look, that reputation is mostly earned.
+It's built around goal-based investing: you set a goal (retirement, home purchase, emergency fund), and it builds and manages a diversified ETF portfolio accordingly.
+It rebalances automatically, handles tax-loss harvesting on all accounts, and does a genuinely solid job of keeping your allocation on track.

-In 2026, Betterment has leaned further into its premium services, including crypto portfolio options, a high-yield cash account (Cash Reserve), and 1:1 financial planning packages.
-It's grown from "set it and forget it" into something closer to a legitimate financial planning tool — without the intimidating brokerage interface.
-Fun fact: Betterment managed over $45 billion in assets as of its last public disclosure, which means they're not some scrappy startup that's going to vanish next quarter.
+In 2026, Betterment has leaned further into premium services, including crypto portfolio options, a high-yield cash account (Cash Reserve), and 1:1 financial planning packages.
+It's grown from "set it and forget it" into something closer to a real financial planning tool — without the intimidating brokerage interface.
+Worth noting: Betterment managed over $45 billion in assets as of its last public disclosure, so they're not some startup that's about to disappear.

 Betterment Pricing (2026)